ChrisMenning/Message-Steganography-with-AES-Encryption/Steganography with AES Encryption/Steganography with AES Encryption/Resources/README.md

 	What is Steganography?

 	Steganography is the process of hiding messages inside of something else.
-In the case of our program, we hide text messages inside of image files.
+In the case of this program, you hide text messages inside of image files.